edgedb/edgedb/docs/edgeql/functions/generic.rst

         {0.62649393780157}

-.. eql:function:: std::bytes_get_bit(bytes: bytes, n: int64) -> int64
+.. eql:function:: std::bytes_get_bit(bytes: bytes, nth: int64) -> int64

-    Get the *n*th bit of the *bytes* value.
+    Get the *nth* bit of the *bytes* value.

-    This function counts bits from least to most significant in each byte.
+    When looking for the *nth* bit, this function enumerates bits from least to most significant in each byte.

     .. code-block:: edgeql-repl